 Contrary to popular belief, rubbing alcohol does not alleviate ear problems.
 Alcohol dries out the ear and can sting, causing more pain inside an already sensitive ear.
-We recommend considering gentle, natural, alcohol-free options before using pesticide or alcohol-based ear treatment.
+We recommend considering gentle, natural, alcohol-free options.

 After washing your pet’s ears, wait a few minutes, then apply ear mite treatment drops like All Ears Treatment.
 These treatment drops alleviate your pet’s infection and pain by suffocating the ear mites.
 Apply drops one to two times per day, for five to seven days.
 Prescription chemical ear drops require a two week treatment period, but cedar-based drops work in half the time!

 How do I apply Ear Mites Treatment?

 When applying ear wash solution or ear mite treatment, use calm, confident movements.
 Use one hand to hold your dog’s or cat’s head to one side, keeping the ear open so you can see into it.
 Using the opposite hand, dispense the drops into the ear canal.
 Gently massage the base of your pet’s ear.
 Massaging promotes the movement of the solution throughout the ear canal and helps to ensure complete coverage of the inner ear.